Skip to main content

 5 mentions Positive Neutral Negative

-Players find the grinding aspect of "Summertime Madness" to be excessively tedious and frustrating, with puzzles that often feel like time-wasters.
-Many reviewers highlight a particularly difficult level that exacerbates this issue, while the overall experience is marred by repetitive mechanics and a lack of engaging content.
-However, the introduction of an untimed explorer mode and additional checkpoints in certain puzzles offers some relief.
+Players find the grinding aspect of "Summertime Madness" to be overly tedious and frustrating, with puzzles that often feel like time-wasters.
+Many reviewers highlight a particularly difficult level that exacerbates this issue, while the game's hint system is criticized for being inconsistent.
+However, the introduction of an untimed explorer mode and additional checkpoints in certain puzzles offers some relief from the grind.

 • “Summertime Madness is a collection of tedious and not very interesting puzzles, and games that blatantly try to waste your time are a big no.”